zcash/zips/draft-hopwood-coinbase-balance.rst

 =============

-From the activation block of this ZIP onward, coinbase transactions MUST claim all of the available fees in their block.
+From the activation block of this ZIP onward, coinbase transactions MUST claim all of the available miner subsidy plus fees in their block.
 More specifically, the following paragraph and consensus rule in § 3.4 "Transactions and Treestates" of the Zcash Protocol Specification [#protocol-transactions]_:

   Transparent inputs to a transaction insert value into a transparent transaction value pool associated with the transaction, and transparent outputs remove value